 The BPM market is arguably growing, according to a study by GrandView Research.
 The size of the global BPM tool market is expected to reach US$23.04 billion in 2024, a sharp growth attributed to the need for automation to reduce production or service costs.

 The BPM approach should not be confused with project or task management.
 The scope is wider, as IBM explains.
 On the one hand, task management focuses on individual tasks, while BPM takes end-to-end processes into account.
 On the other hand, project management has beginning, middle and end, while BPM focuses specifically on processes that are repeated.
 Through business reengineering, organizations can streamline work processes, contributing to greater efficiency and savings.
 The six sigma and lean principles are examples of BPM methodologies and continuous improvement.

-By incorporating advanced analytics, active monitoring and decision management capabilities, a BPM approach allows you to coordinate people, systems and information to achieve operational results.
+By incorporating advanced analytics, active monitoring and decision management capabilities, a low-code BPM approach allows you to coordinate people, systems and information to achieve operational results.
 That is, it can be one of the pillars of strategies to accelerate digital transformation.

 Objectives of a BPM approach

 - Clarity in the definition of the strategy;

 Business Process Management: definition, improvement and management of end-to-end business processes with the aim of achieving three crucial results for performance-focused organizations: